truskawek/flask-routing-app/README.md

 # flask-routing-app
-Simple flask app to play around with routing in Flask
+Simple app to play around with routing in Flask